 There are a few basic ways to create competition throughout the off-seasons:

 - Create teams and combine the total weight

-- As Coach Grayvold mentioned on our podcast, each grade is their own team, and they compete against each other at the end of the workout.
-Coach gave an example of a tug of war contest, sprints, etc. It encourages players to get other peers to join, or they’ll lose drastically.
+- As Coach Grayvold mentioned on our podcast, each grade is its team, competing against each other at the end of the workout.
+Coach gave an example of a tug-of-war contest, sprints, etc. It encourages players to get other peers to join, or they’ll lose drastically.

 - Players can also compete with GPAs, a high GPA is rewarded, and a low GPA is punished.
 This concept works great among teams.